Aerospace Aftermarket

 How parts suppliers usually grow qualified RFQ volume.

 Aftermarket demand is usually won in two modes: routine sourcing and urgent sourcing.
-In both, the buyer needs fast proof of fit, traceability, condition, availability, and response path before they will send a serious RFQ.
+In both, the customer needs fast proof of fit, traceability, condition, availability, and response path before they will send a serious RFQ.

 Best when traffic exists but too little of it turns into quote-ready RFQs.